 The hats took the longest but don’t be afraid to get it a try!
 Honestly, it’s not hard and they go together quick!
 Cut a circle of felt.
 Cut a long strip and wrap ends around in a circle that will fit on the hat circle.
 Hot glue ends together.
 You may need to trim the height of the hat.
 Cut a small circle and glue to top.
 Glue hat piece to circle.
 Glue to snowman’s head.

-This is a super easy project but it does take some time to let the dough harden.
+Salt dough snowmen are a super easy project but it does take some time to let the dough harden.

 Aren’t they just spectacular?!